aws-solutions-library-samples/guidance-for-advanced-multi-modal-chatbot-including-speech-to-speech-on-aws/README-WebSocket-Authentication.md

 # WebSocket Authentication Implementation

-This document outlines the changes made to implement secure WebSocket authentication for the Multi-Media Chatbot with Nova Sonic integration.
+This document outlines the secure WebSocket authentication implementation for the Multi-Media Chatbot with Speech-to-Speech integration.
 It covers both the implementation details and the CloudFront integration for secure WebSocket connections.

 ## Table of Contents